Bree (Middle-earth): Settlement

 Bree is an ancient settlement of men in Eriador, some 40 mi east of the Shire.
 After the collapse of the kingdom of Arnor, Bree continued to thrive without any central authority for many centuries.
 As Bree lies at the meeting of two large roadways, the Great East Road and the long disused Greenway or Great North Road, (Note: The Great North Road is the name of the main road, now the A1, from England to Scotland.) it has for centuries been a centre of trade and a stopping place for travellers.
 When Arnor in the north waned, Bree's prosperity and size declined.
 Pipe-weed flourishes on the south-facing side of Bree-hill, and the Hobbits of Bree claim to have been the first to smoke it; travellers on the road including Dwarves, Rangers, and Wizards took up the habit when they visited the village on their journeys.
 Directly west of Bree are the Barrow-downs and the Old Forest.
 Bree is the chief village of Bree-land, and the only place in Middle-earth where men and hobbits live side by side.
 The hobbit community is older than that of the Shire, which was originally colonized from Bree.
 By the time of The Lord of the Rings, Bree is the westernmost settlement of men in Middle-earth, and there is no other settlement of men within a hundred leagues of the Shire.
 Tom Bombadil knows of Bree, saying in his metrical speech "four miles along the road / you'll come upon a village, / Bree under Bree-hill, / with doors looking westward."

-Tolkien wrote of two different origins for the people of Bree.
-One was that Bree had been founded and populated by men of the Edain who did not reach Beleriand in the First Age, remaining east of the mountains in Eriador.
-The other was that they came from the same stock as the Dunlendings.
+Tolkien wrote of the origins for the people of Bree, that Bree had been founded and populated by men of the Edain who did not reach Beleriand in the First Age, remaining east of the mountains in Eriador, possibly from the same stock as the Dunlendings.